 Practicing bhakti requires love and devotion engaging both emotion and intellect.
-Bhakti is not a ritualistic devotion to a God, but participation in a path that includes behavior, ethics, mores and spirituality.
+Bhakti is not a ritualistic devotion to a God, but participation in a path that includes behavior, ethics and spirituality.
 It involves, among other things, refining one’s state of mind, knowing God, participating in God, and internalizing God.
 The spiritual path that the bhakta takes is called bhakti marga.
-Much poetry and many songs expressing Bhakti devotion to a God have been writing and sung over the years.
+Much poetry and many songs expressing Bhakti devotion to God have been writing and sung over the years.

 Bhakti from Divine?